wjutterback/Sermones/README.md

 [![License](https://img.shields.io/badge/license-MIT-green)](http://choosealicense.com/licenses/mit/)

-# Chat-App
+# Sermones

 ## Description

-> This is a chatroom application.
+> This is a chatroom application which allows for private rooms, direct messaging, and audio/video.

 ## Link to Deployed Application